 Validating the digital signature enables the recipient to authenticate the identity of the signer and view the reason, date and time of the signature.
 Validation guarantees the signed document was not tampered with and/or modified, ensuring the signer was a valid employee, for example, at the time of signing the document.
 CoSign allows receiving parties to validate signatures without requiring software installation.

+in order to verify your digital signature.
 Note: Validating a signature varies slightly according to the application and its version.

 What applications and document types does CoSign support?

 - Crystal Reports

 - Any application that uses MS CAPI, PKCS#11, or JCA for Signing